A Sequential Empirical Central Limit Theorem for Multiple Mixing Processes with Application to B-Geometrically Ergodic Markov Chains: A Sequential Empirical CLT under Spectral Gap

-As a possible application, we can extend the empirical CLT proved by \hyperref[ref:ColMarSch04]{Collet}, \hyperref[ref:ColMarSch04]{Martinez}, \hyperref[ref:ColMarSch04]{and} \hyperref[ref:ColMarSch04]{Schmidt} \citeyearpar{ColMarSch04} for a class of expanding maps of the interval, to a sequential empirical CLT.
-In the situation considered in \citet*{ColMarSch04}, the spectral gap property can be established on the space of bounded variation functions. \citet{Gou09} gave examples of expanding maps of the interval for which the Perron-Frobenius operator does not act on the space of bounded variation functions, but acts on the space of Lipschitz functions with a spectral gap property.
+\citet{Gou09} gave examples of expanding maps of the interval for which the Perron-Frobenius operator does not act on the space of bounded variation functions, but acts on the space of Lipschitz functions with a spectral gap property.
 These examples also satisfy the assumptions of our theorem and thus sequential empirical CLTs can be proved.
-Note that the space of Lipschitz functions is a Banach algebra and thus conditions \eqref{con:perturb_op} and \eqref{con:norm} are trivially satisfied.
-Further, the usual class of the indicator functions of intervals can be well approximated by Lipschitz functions, and the condition \eqref{con:entropy_exp} is verified for this class, see also \autoref{sec:entropy}.
+Note that the space of Lipschitz functions is a Banach algebra and thus condition \eqref{con:norm} is trivially satisfied.
+Further, the usual class of the indicator functions of intervals can be well approximated by Lipschitz functions, and the condition \eqref{con:entropy_exp} is verified for this class.